VFPX/Win32API/samples/sample_386.md

 [socket](../libraries/ws2_32/socket.md)

 ## Comment:
-There is an article I would like to recommend -- <a href="http://www.vbip.com/winsock/winsock_ftp_01.asp">Secrets of FTP</a> -- on the VBIP site.

-It has been written for VB programmers learning how to use the Winsock control.
-Even if we are bound to Winsock API functions in Visual FoxPro, this article contains essential information for FTP programming with Winsock API.

-For downloading a file from the server change LIST to RETR command accompanied with a remote file name.
-The program code is very basic with a limited error checking, so may be start with downloading small files.

 FTP is an unusual service in that it utilizes two ports, a "data" port and a "command" port (also known as the control port).
-Another article I want to recommend is <a href="http://slacksite.com/other/ftp.html">Active FTP vs. Passive FTP, a Definitive Explanation</a> by Jay Ribak.
+Another article I want to recommend is [Active FTP vs. Passive FTP, a Definitive Explanation](http://slacksite.com/other/ftp.html) by Jay Ribak.

 * * *
 To create a passive data connection to an FTP server with WinINet, use INTERNET_FLAG_PASSIVE for *dwFlags* parameter in the InternetConnect call: